AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-pr-refined_postcondition_aspects-08:

-8. If a subprogram has both a Refined_Postcondition aspect and a Postcondition aspect, then the proof obligation associated with the Postcondition aspect is discharged in two steps.
+8. If a subprogram has both a Refined_Postcondition aspect and a Postcondition aspect, then the verification condition associated with the Postcondition aspect is discharged in two steps.
 The success of the Refined_Postcondition run-time check must be proven as usual.
    It must also be shown that the precondition (or, in the case of a dispatching